-The Hub Museum is well worth a visit and usually open on South Tynedale Railway operating days between 11.00 am and 4.00 pm, and is managed by the Alston Goods Shed Trust, which was set up by local business people.
+The Hub Museum is well worth a visit and usually open on our train operating days – Tuesdays, Thursdays, Saturdays and Sundays between 11.00 am and 4.00 pm, and is managed by the Alston Goods Shed Trust, which was set up by local business people.
 Admission is by donation and annual membership to the Alston Goods Shed Trust costs £5.00.

 A further seven miles along the A689 is Killhope North of England Lead Mining Centre.
 Killhope is a fully restored nineteenth century Victorian lead mine.

 The water wheel and buildings of the Killhope North of England Lead Mining Museum provides a fun and educational day out learning about the life and work of the lead mining families of the Pennine dales.